-- Prerequisites: There are no prerequisite courses for AP United States Government and Politics.
-Students should be able to read a college level textbook and write grammatically correct, complete sentences. - Content: AP United States Government and Politics introduces students to key political ideas, institutions, policies, interactions, roles, and behaviors that characterize the political culture of the United States.
-The course examines politically significant concepts and themes, through which students learn to apply disciplinary reasoning assess causes and consequences of political events, and interpret data to develop evidence-based arguments.
+There are no prerequisite courses for AP United States Government and Politics.
+Students should be able to read a college level textbook and write grammatically correct, complete sentences.

+This semester-long course introduces students to key political ideas, institutions, policies, interactions, roles, and behaviors that characterize the political culture of the United States.
+The course examines politically significant concepts and themes, through which students learn to apply disciplinary reasoning, assess causes and consequences of political events, and interpret data to develop evidence-based arguments.